Full question:

 Answer:

-The answer depends on whether there was an employment contract with the employee and if it contained a non-compete and/or non-disclosure agreement.
-In some cases employers make non-solicitation agreements not to lure each other's employees in their own employ.
-However, without such contracts, it is not illegal for one employer to poach the employees of another company.
+The ability to sue for financial damages depends on whether there was an employment contract with your son that included a non-compete or non-disclosure agreement.
+Employers sometimes create non-solicitation agreements to prevent one employer from poaching another's employees.
+Without such contracts, it is generally not illegal for one employer to hire employees from another company.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.